wooldridge/earthquakes/README.md

 # Data Hub Example: Earthquakes Since 2000

+This project is be used with [MarkLogic Data Hub](https://github.com/marklogic/marklogic-data-hub).

 The `Earthquakes` flow in this example does the following:

 - Loads a CSV file listing the significant earthquakes since the year 2000.
-- Maps the data to an Earthquake entity.
+- Maps the data to an `Earthquake` entity.
 - As part of the mapping, transforms some of the properties with custom mapping functions.

 ### Mapping Definition

-The custom mapping definition is in the following file:
+The mapping definition is in the following file:

 `mappings/Earthquakes-EarthquakesMap/Earthquakes-EarthquakesMap-0.mapping.json`